-The DIS Digital Drinks Dispenser enables brand owners and pub landlords to create and distribute marketing content to these screens.
+The DIS digital drinks dispensers enable brand owners and pub landlords to create and distribute marketing content to these screens.
 This opens up a wide range of marketing opportunities both for pubs and the drink brands they sell.

 Without the technical expertise to make his vision a reality, Ian Locke, Managing Director at DIS, reached out to us.
-Soon after, we began devising a plan for how the software and hardware would work to create his Digital Drinks Dispensers.
+Soon after, we began devising a plan for how the software and hardware would work to create the innovative product.

 An opportunity presented by the coronavirus outbreak